Measurement Induced Randomness and State Merging: Introduction

-A very important information processing task is quantum state merging \cite{HOW}.
-In the classical setting state merging refers to the following scenario.
-Consider two parties Alice and Bob who wish to carry out some protocol.
-Bob has some prior information $Y$ and the other party Alice has some missing information $X$ (where $X$ and $Y$ are random variables).
-Here one asks a very simple question: If Bob wants to learn about $X$, how much additional information Alice needs to send him.
-It has been shown that only $H(X|Y)$ bits of information will suffice \cite{SLWO}.
-This quantity is known as the conditional entropy of $X$ given that $Y$ has occurred.
-This partial information that Alice needs to send to Bob is always a positive quantity, since classical information is always positive.
-In the context of quantum information, Alice and Bob each possess a system in some unknown quantum state with the total density operator being $\rho_{AB}$.
-The interesting case is where Bob is correlated with Alice, so that he has some prior information about her state.
-We ask how much additional quantum information Alice needs to send him, so that he has the full state.
-The amount of partial quantum information that Alice needs to send Bob is given by the quantum conditional entropy, which is exactly the same quantity as in the classical case but with the Shannon entropy replaced by the Von Neumann entropy: $S(A|B)=S(A,B)-S(B)$.
-The notion of state-merging was extended to n-parties by Dutil and Hayden~\cite{DUTL}.
-In another work, authors have given an operational interpretation of quantum discord based on the quantum state merging protocol ~\cite{MAD}.
-Quantum discord was shown as the markup in the cost of quantum communication in the process of quantum state merging, if one discards relevant prior information.\\
+Quantum entanglement~\cite{EPR,BELL,horodecki2009quantum} plays a crucial role as a resource in various information processing tasks like quantum teleportation~\cite{CHB}, cryptography~\cite{NG}, superdense coding~\cite{CHB2}, remote state preparation~\cite{AKP}, broadcasting of entanglement~\cite{IND1} and quantum state merging~\cite{HOW}.
+Subsequently researchers came up with different entanglement monotones like negativity~\cite{VID} and concurrence~\cite{SH,WW} as measures to quantify the amount of entanglement present in the system.
+However, there exist open issues in comprehending the nature of quantum correlations present in certain mixed and multi-qubit states.
+Information processing tasks can be performed even in the near absence of entanglement~\cite{KNILL}.
+As a result, innovative measures like quantum discord and dissension were introduced to elucidate the nature of quantum correlations~\cite{OLI,REST,DAK,ADHI,NAPO}.

-In this work, we revisit the notion of ``quantum dissension'' which happens to be a multipartite extension of quantum discord.
-We introduce a new expression of quantum dissension called residual correlation.
-The basic motivation of introducing this quantity is to quantify the amount of extra correlation generated by doing two particle projective measurement instead of doing one particle projective measurement.
-In a sense it quantifies the residual or leftover part of correlation generated by a two particle measurement which is not captured by single particle measurement.
-In addition, we also give an operational interpretation of residual correlation in terms of state merging.
-We show that the total change in the cost of state merging is bounded by this residual correlation.\\
+One important information processing task is state merging~\cite{HOW}.
+The idea of state merging is essentially the following: Consider two parties Alice and Bob.
+Bob has some prior information $Y$ and Alice has some missing information $X$ (where $X$ and $Y$ are random variables).
+If Bob wants to learn about $X$, how much additional information does Alice need to send him?
+It has been shown that only $H\left(X\mid Y\right)$ bits suffices.
+The same idea transfers over to the quantum setting by replacing the Shannon entropy by the Von neumann entropy.
+In the quantum setting, Alice and Bob each possess a system in some unknown quantum state with joint density operator $\rho_{AB}$.
+One asks how much additional quantum information Alice needs to send him, so that he knows the entire state.
+The amount of partial quantum information that Alice needs to send Bob is given by the quantum conditional entropy $S\left(A\mid B\right) = S\left(A,B\right) - S\left(B\right)$.